NKU’s Academic Advising Philosophy

 University Center 210

 The mission of Norse Advising is to advise and teach students skills that facilitate growth through exploration as they embark upon their educational careers at NKU.
 We help students navigate the university and make informed decisions while transitioning into majors and professional careers.
 Norse Advising serves as the primary advising center for undeclared students in University Studies and offers walk-in advising assistance to all NKU students.
-We also manage the Peer Coaches program, where current stuent mentors provide quick answers to student questions.
+We also manage the Peer Coaches program, where current student mentors provide quick answers to student questions.

 Norse Tech Bar